corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions

-`ManualRecoveryException` - This exception will be thrown by the node initiating this flow for any of the following reasons:
+  * `ManualRecoveryException` - This exception will be thrown by the node initiating this flow for any of the following reasons:
-  * The `RecoveryRequest` does not exist,
+* the `RecoveryRequest` does not exist,
-  * They are not the designated responder,
+* they are not the designated responder,
-  * The `RecoveryRequest` is not designated as being manual,
+* the `RecoveryRequest` is not designated as being manual,
-  * Or the `RecoveryRequest` is not in the state `Requested` (which it should be by default after running `InitiateManualRecoveryFlow`).
+* or the `RecoveryRequest` is not in the state `Requested` (which it should be by default after running `InitiateManualRecoveryFlow`).
   * `VaultExporterException` - This will be thrown if there isn't a sufficient amount of disk space available to persist the `VaultArchive`.
-This exception   will also be thrown if any of the requested artifacts (transaction Ids, attachments or network parameters) do not exist in the vault.
+This exception   will also be thrown if any of the requested artifacts (transaction IDs, attachments or network parameters) do not exist in the vault.
   * `RecoveryRequestVerificationException` - This will be thrown by the responding node if the `RecoveryRequest` received from the initiating node includes transactions which they are not permitted to view.

-### ImportTransactionsFlow
+### `ImportTransactionsFlow`

 This flow fetches a `RecoveryRequest` with a specified ID from the database.
 The flow then conducts a series of verifications including checking the request is manual, is in progress, that you are requester and that contents of the vault archive match the related `RecoveryRequest`.
 It then attempts to import the data into the vault.

-If the import fails - the flow will fail the recovery request.
+If the import fails, the flow will fail the recovery request.
 Otherwise, the request is marked as complete and recovery has been successfully facilitated with the counterparty.

 This flow uses existing Corda mechanisms to import transaction data back into the vault.
 This means that recovered transactions will trigger the same events as "new" transactions.
 Applications subscribing to vault observable fields will receive duplicate updates.
 External systems relying on LedgerData are expected to be able to handle receipt of duplicated updates resulting from recovery processes.